kaliop-uk/kueueingbundle-sqs/readme.md

 * SQS does *not* support setting a per-message TTL, only a per-queue one, so all MessageProducers which do have a TTL parameter in their public methods will just ignore it when being used with the SQS driver

-* SQS does *not* guarantee that messages are delivered in the same order they are sent.
+* SQS does *not* guarantee that messages are delivered in the same order they are sent, unless you use FIFO queues.
-    If such a constraint is important, build monotonically increasing message IDs in your app, and manage them.
+    To use a FIFO queue:
+        - create the FIFO queue
+        - in the bundle configuration, set a value for the `message_group_id` setting for your queue
+        - if you use custom unique message IDs, you will have to set up a service implementing the MessageDeduplicationIdCalculatorInterface interface, and hook it up it using the `message_deduplication_id_calculator` setting for your queue

 * SQS does guarantee that messages are delivered, but it does *not* guarantee that every message is delivered only once.
-    If such a constraint is important, build unique message IDs in your app, and manage them.
+    If such a constraint is important, build unique message IDs in your app and manage them - or use FIFO queues.

 * For a more in-depth comparison of SQS and RabbitMQ, see f.e. http://blog.turret.io/rabbitmq-vs-amazon-sqs-a-short-comparison/